Lisongte/Intelligent-Robot-Path-Planning-and-Control-on-ROS/README.md

-# Intelligent-Robot-Path-Planning-and-Control-on-ROS
+# Intelligent Robot Path Planning and Control on ROS

-A ROS-based intelligent mobile robot navigation project focusing on **map generation, path planning, and motion control**.
+A ROS-based intelligent mobile robot navigation project focused on **map generation, global path planning, and robot visualization**.

-The project aims to construct a complete navigation framework for mobile robots under ROS, including environment modeling, global path planning, and future trajectory tracking control.
+This project aims to build a complete navigation framework for mobile robots under ROS, including environment modeling, path planning, visualization in RViz, and future motion control extensions.

 ---